 Lyn went off to Princeton and a career at IBM before returning to live in the house she and Howie grew up in, not far from the Jackson’s Landing ice rink where Howie skated and worked.
 Howie himself left Durham after graduating from UNH, heading off to Washington D.C. with his school chums to “try to figure life out and launch our careers,” Moon says.

-coached their youth soccer programs, volunteered at their elementary school, participated in numerous charity bike rides and road races and volunteered for community service events.
+He coached their youth soccer programs, volunteered at their elementary school, participated in numerous charity bike rides and road races and volunteered for community service events.
 He loved working with children and he was a strong advocate of teamwork and good sportsmanship.
-In the 2013-2014 season, he was recognized by Maryland Youth Hockey Association as “Coach of the Year.”
+In the 2013-2014 season, the Maryland Youth Hockey Association recognized him as “Coach of the Year.”

 Whether he was serving as rush chairman at Lambda Chi Alpha or on the executive committee of Freshman Camp or holding the locker room together after a tough loss, Howie always seemed to be welcoming somebody into his world.
 Making them feel as though they belonged right there, right then.
 Now, through the endowment established in his name by those whose lives he transformed with his gifts of friendship, Howie’s legacy will be to welcome a new student to UNH every year.